StampChat/stamp/README.md

   </a>
 </p>

-**WARNING: Stamp is in early alpha development stage.
+**WARNING: Holy Messenger is in early alpha development stage.
 There will be multiple breaking changes from now until a stable release.
 We default to the eCash testnet as to protect against lost funds.**

 ## Install from Binary